 Women’s Lacrosse Stick & Stringing Changes

 Now stringing in NCAA Women’s Lacrosse has far more options.
-Mesh and other unconventional materials are now allowed to be used in women’s lacrosse sticks.
-Traditional stringing is going to remain very popular, but expect mesh to be common too.
+Mesh and other unconventional materials can now be used in women’s lacrosse sticks.
+Traditional stringing will remain very popular but expect mesh to be standard too.
 The new rules keep all sticks that were legal before legal now, and only affects materials.
-So if you are happy with your current setup you don’t need to change but if you want to learn how to string a womens lacrosse head with mesh, check out our stringing guide!
+So if you are happy with your current setup you don’t need to change, but if you want to learn how to string a women’s lacrosse head with mesh, check out our stringing guide!

 The main focus of the change was to allow more flexibility for players.
 They now have options for materials that are easier to maintain and string.
 These materials still need a depth that allows the ball to be seen above the sidewall on both sides of the pocket.
 This will be checked on the field, per usual before the game begins.
 Player’s sticks will also be checked for ball movement on both sides of the pocket as well.
 To conclude, shooting strings must still be attached to the sidewall and follow the previous specifications.
 These changes may be minor in the application, but expect to see some very different looking and throwing sticks this year.